cm-jones/cramer/README.md

 ## Description

-Cramer is an open-source, numerical linear algebra library for C++ that supports a large collection of computations with vectors and matrices.
-It's named after the Genevan mathematician [Gabriel Cramer](https://en.wikipedia.org/wiki/Gabriel_Cramer), who is probably most famous for Cramer's rule: an explicit formula for a linear system of the form Ax = b (if and only if there is a unique solution, i.e., the kernel of A is the zero vector) For a full list of features, see [below](#features).
+Cramer is an open-source, numerical linear algebra library for C++ that supports a wide variety of computations with vectors and matrices.
+For a full list of features, see [below](#features).

+It's named after the Genevan mathematician [Gabriel Cramer](https://en.wikipedia.org/wiki/Gabriel_Cramer), who is probably most well-known for his discovery of Cramer's rule: a formula to solve a system of linear equations of the form $Ax = b$ using determinants (if and only if there is a unique solution, i.e., A is invertible).

-While I'm aware that there are other (and better) linear algebra libraries out there, I wanted to create one that was simple, easy to understand, and that doesn't try to do too much.
-The codebase is small, readable, and maintainable.
+While I'm aware that there are better linear algebra libraries out there, I wanted to create one that was simple, easy to understand, and that doesn't try to do too much.
+Cramer's codebase is small, readable, and maintainable.
 Think of it as a slimmed down version of [Eigen](https://gitlab.com/libeigen/eigen).

-If you're looking for a good (proof-based, non-computational) book on linear algebra, I highly recommend Sheldon Axler's [Linear Algebra Done Right](https://linear.axler.net/).
-This book will help you understand the essence of linear algebra from a mathematician's perspective, i.e. viewing matrices as merely representations of linear transformations in a certain basis.

 ## Features